QUALIFICATIONS FOR OFFICE

 Link to Elections BC Candidate Information page and key dates https://elections.bc.ca/local-elections/2022-general-local-elections/

-To be eligible to be a candidate for Mayor or Councillor you must meet all of the following criteria:
+To be eligible to be a candidate you must meet all of the following criteria:

 - 18 years of age or older on general voting day